ComputerMindsInc/jfJsonRecordJson/README.md

+**Json --> record  --> Json**
+This is the Delphi source code from a tutorial on how to use the Delphi Json Serilizers with records.
+In this we ill  Serialize / Deserialize with Json text objects

 "# jfJsonRecordJson"
-"# jfJsonRecordJson"
-This is the Delphi Source Code from a Tutorial on how to use the Delphi Json Serialize / Deserialize with Json text objects